 Hutchinson is a somewhat small city located in the state of Minnesota.
 With a population of 13,913 people and three constituent neighborhoods, Hutchinson is the 70th largest community in Minnesota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hutchinson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hutchinson is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Hutchinson who work in office and administrative support (12.68%), sales jobs (8.32%), and management occupations (7.69%).
+Unlike some cities, Hutchinson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hutchinson are a mix of both white- and blue-collar jobs.
+Overall, Hutchinson is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Hutchinson who work in office and administrative support (14.03%), sales jobs (7.54%), and healthcare (7.12%).

 The people who call Hutchinson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hutchinson residents report their race to be White, followed by Asian.
 Important ancestries of people in Hutchinson include Norwegian, Irish, Swedish, and English.

 The most common language spoken in Hutchinson is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Chinese.